squids-io/website/content/en/docs/dbmover/_index.md

 linkTitle: "Migrate MySQL"
 weight: 2
 description: >
-  A light and smart migration tool for MySQL
+  a light and smart database migration tool,no installtion.
 ---

 # DBMover for MySQL

-a light and smart database migration tool,no installtion.

 DBMover is a database migration tool for developers and DBA,you can use it to migrate object structure and data between MySQL databases.